Star Pisces: Star Cruises

-After the end of her service for Viking Line, the Kalypso sailed to Naantali, Finland where she was docked and renamed MS Star Pisces.
+After the end of her service for Viking Line, the Kalypso sailed to Naantali, Finland where she was docked and renamed Star Pisces.
 Later in the same month she sailed to Finnyards, Rauma, Finland, where she was rebuilt as a cruise ship.
-In April 1994 the ship began operating cruises from Singapore.
+In April 1994 the ship began operating casino cruises from Singapore.
 Originally the ship sported a dark blue hull with a narrow red band on top, which was later changed into all-white, matching the livery of other Star Cruises' ships.
-She was later moved to making day and night cruises from Hong Kong.
-In May 2009 the ship suspended her sailings from Hong Kong and was laid up initially at Hong Kong, later moved to Port Klang for further lay up.
+She was later moved to a programme of day and night cruises from Hong Kong.
+In May 2009 the ship suspended her sailings from Hong Kong where she was laid up, later being moved to Port Klang for further lay up.

-In February 2010, she was reactivated for cruising out of Penang.
+In February 2010, Star Pisces was reactivated for cruising out of Penang.
 She finished her deployment in Penang by the end of December 2010 and was refurbished in Singapore in January 2011.
 Star Pisces also received hull art, being the first ship to feature hull art in the Star Cruises fleet.
 She returned to Hong Kong to offer daily high sea cruises in late February 2011.

 Star Pisces entered drydock for major renovation in February 2013.

-In April 2022, it was announced that Star Pisces along with SuperStar Aquarius and SuperStar Gemini were all sold for scrap, following the collapse of Star Cruises' parent company, Genting Hong Kong.
-The Star Pisces was sold to a scrapyard in Alang, India.
-She was beached in 12 July 2022 under the name Pisc.
+In April 2022 Star Pisces, along with SuperStar Aquarius and SuperStar Gemini, was sold for demolition, following the collapse of Star Cruises' parent company, Genting Hong Kong.
+Star Pisces was sold to a scrapyard in Alang, India.
+She was beached on 12 July 2022 under the name Pisc.